 Further research brought to light that Lee and Eliza Snuffer, like Henry and Martha, did not have children of their own.
 James was living in Henry Snuffer’s and Charles was in Lee Snuffer’s households in 1900.20,21 Walter was with Gordon and his second family.22 George was not found.
 Is it possible that Charles, like his brother James, also wanted to remain with the Snuffer family he had been living with?

 Mentioned in his Grandfather’s Will in 1890

-Gordon’s grandfather James ROOP dated his will 31 January 1890.
-He died 2 November 1890 and final settlement of the will was made on 18 September 1897 in Floyd County, Virginia.
-In his will James ROOP mentioned among others, his son Gordon ROOP’s children Thomas, Gordon, and Dolly.
+Gordon’s grandfather James ROOP dated his will 31 January 1890.23 He died on 2 November 1890 and the final settlement of the will was made on 18 September 1897 in Floyd County, Virginia.24 In his will, James ROOP mentioned among others, his son Gordon ROOP’s children Thomas, Gordon, and Dolly.

 Marries a Second Time and Fathers More Children

 Gordon Washington ROOP and Nancy Elizabeth JOHNSON (1860-1949) were married on 25 August 1894 in Pond Gap, Kanawha County, West Virginia, by L. D. Hill.25